psychemedia/eurydice-resources/resources/struggle_to_raise_continues.md

 THE EURYDICE.

 The gale on Monday night and Tuesday has led to a suspension of the operations at the wreck of the Eurydice.
 W. H. Smith, rigger diver, and three London divers slept on board the Rinaldo on Monday night, being ordered to commence the work of shackling the toggles immediately the tide answered.
 The high winds and a rough sea, however, rendered it advisable to return into harbour, and three Government tags were dispatched to bring in the four lighters and the divers' boats.
 For some time it was impossible to get the tug alongside the Rinaldo for the purpose of taking on board the men employed at the wreck, and one of a tug's crew got overboard and narrowly escaped drowning.
 After the divers' boats had been taken in tow and were being brought by Bembridge Ledge, where the full force of the gale was felt, one broke adrift, and the three others were considerably damaged, the rigger divers' boat losing its port bow, another most of its after-part, and the other its stern and gunwhale, as well having its diving apparatus disabled.
 It was not expected that the boats could be floated into harbour, but this difficulty being overcome they were at once put into the dockyard hands for immediate repair, the divers to be supplied with others till they have been rendered serviceable.
 During the gale, two men were disabled, the engineer of the lighter having his leg broken, and a lighter-keeper sustaining injuries to his face.
 The Rinaldo being secured to strong moorings was able to ride out the storm.
 If the weather does not at once abate it will become impossible to take advantage of the high tides of this month.
 The wreck has already been swept with four 8 inch wire hawsers, and all the toggles intended to be used, numbering about 18, have been introduced into the ports, so that only the toggles have to be shackled, the hawsers jewelled, and the fore and mizen masts removed preparatory to the attempt to float the Eurydice, which, with favourable weather, has been fixed for Sunday or Monday.

 ---
+TEXT

+With the weather improving, Eurydice's masts had started being removed.
+Meanwhile, at least one correspondent felt confident enough to recommend how the vessel might be lifted based on another example he could describe.

+---